rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Trial.md

   - Specifies if any user has completed the trial onboarding.
 - isIgnored: System.Boolean
   - Specifies if the user has ignored the trial.
+- wasExplicitlyInvited: System.Boolean
+  - Specifies if the user was invited to the trial by another user.
 - type: TrialType
   - The type of the trial.
 - params: TrialSpecificParams